Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond: Bilevel Self-tuned Training

-Due to the nested structure of the bilevel problem on Eq.~\eqref{eq:bo}, evaluating exact gradients for the upper-level problem is difficult and computationally challenging.
-Specifically, we must account for how the optimal lower-level solution changes with respect to the upper-level variable, which leads to expensive lower-level optimization and makes it hard to evaluate the hyper-parameters gradient exactly can be prohibitive.
-We, therefore, approximate the solutions of lower-level optimization by the $T$-step iterate of a dynamical system.
+To solve the aforementioned problem, firstly, we approximate the solutions of lower-level optimization $\y^*$ in Eq.~\eqref{eq:LP} by the $T$-step iterate of a dynamical system.
 Given an initialization $\y_0=\E_{0}(\x)$ at $t=0$, the iteration process can be written as:

-where $\E_{t}$ denotes the operation performed at the $t$-th stage and $T$ is the number of iterations.
+where $\E_{t}$ denotes the operation performed at the $t$-th step and $T$ is the number of iterations.
 For example, we formulate $\E_{t}$ based on the gradient descent rule as:

 where $s_t$ denotes the learning rate.
-Then, we actually consider the optimization of $F(\x,\y_T(\x))$ with respect to $\x$ and need to calculate it in the practical optimization scenario.

 To reduce the computational burden further, we set $T=1$.
-Similar to the work of~\cite{LiuSY19}, we adapt a fixed initialization $\y_0$ and only perform one-step iteration.
-Now, the goal is to calculate the derivatives of $F(\x,\y_1)$ with respect to $\x$ as:
+Similar to the work of~\cite{LiuSY19}, we perform one-step iteration.
+So that we propose a simple approximation scheme as: